 Sources disagree on if the bavette steak is just another name for flank steak, so I checked with the beef pros at the beef council, and according to the North American Meat Institute Meat Book, bavette comes from the sirloin primal, above where the flank steak would be cut from.
 However, a quick internet search for bavette and it appears synonymous with flank steak.

-I love this cut – it takes to seasonings, marinades, and flavors so nicely, and with plenty of beefy flavor, it is delicious on its own or as an ingredient in other dishes.
+I love this cut – it takes well to big bold seasonings, steak marinades, and sauces.
+It goes so nicely with plenty of beefy flavor and it is delicious on its own or as an ingredient in other dishes.

 sliced char-grilled bavette steak sitting on a bed of arugula garnished with salt and snipped parsley on black slate.